Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 e) in coniferous forests.

-49. The causes of phytogenic mosaicity in coniferous-deciduous forests, represented mainly by spruce and linden, can be the following:
+49. The reasons for phytogenic mosaic in coniferous-deciduous forests, represented mainly by spruce and linden, may be the following:

-a) lower illumination and temperature under spruce than under linden;
+a) lower illumination and temperature under the spruce than under the linden;

-c) rainwater flowing from the crowns of trees has a more acidic reaction than water flowing under a linden tree;
+c) rainwater flowing from tree crowns has a more acidic reaction than water flowing under the linden tree;

-d) a soil with a poorly developed humus horizon and a well-defined podzolic horizon is formed under the spruce;
+d) under the spruce a soil is formed with a poorly developed humus horizon and a well-defined podzolic horizon;

 e). a + b + c + d.

-50. Characteristic signs of mosaicity of many types of phytocenosis are:
+50. Characteristic features The mosaics of many types of phytocenosis are:

 a) stability in time and space;